GSA/digitalgov.gov/content/posts/2014-12-23-challenges-round-up.md

 If you are thinking about launching a video competition then you may be interested in watching [Running a Successful Video Challenge](https://www.youtube.com/watch?v=kaK90anXf7w&index=7&list=PLd9b-GuOJ3nFeJeAHAn3Z5opohjxIw8OC).
 The presenter for this event, **Jason Crusan**, Director CoECI NASA, presents a case study of how NASA has used professional crowdsourcing for video creation. **Tammi Marcoullier**, Challenge.gov Program Manager, reviews getting from A to B, or how to decide what kind of video challenge you want to execute by examining your goals.

 Finally, you can take a look at the [summary of our event on Design Thinking](http://youtu.be/oLAtcfGCcdc?list=PLd9b-GuOJ3nFeJeAHAn3Z5opohjxIw8OC) and how this workshop helped folks working on challenge and prize competitions think through the design and execution of their challenge.
 Enjoy!
 For more events around challenge and prize competitions check out our [Events Calendar](https://www.WHATEVER/events).
-For questions about Challenge.gov or the [Challenge & Prize Community of Practice](https://www.WHATEVER/communities/challenges-prizes-community/ "Challenges & Prizes Community") email <a href="mailto:Challenge@gsa.gov">Challenge@gsa.gov</a>.
+For questions about Challenge.gov or the [Challenge & Prize Community of Practice](https://www.WHATEVER/communities/challenges-prizes-community/ "Challenges & Prizes Community") email <Challenge@gsa.gov>.